Nandostream11/Nandostream11.github.io/_posts/2025-07-03-Spyder-project.md

 - Servo math logic and step models
 - Build pictures and videos

-## 🚀 Conclusion: A Spider With a Brain
+## Conclusion: A Spider With a Brain

-This robot isn't just about crawling—it's about interpreting instructions, executing gait patterns, and wirelessly interacting with a user.
+This robot is not just about crawling, it is about interpreting instructions, executing gait patterns, and wirelessly interacting with a user.
 It blends mechanical kinematics, embedded systems, and a mobile interface for real-world human-robot communication.

-What began as an idea during summer became a fully functional interactive robot—built from scratch using careful planning and relentless debugging.
+What began as an idea during summer became a fully functional interactive robot built from scratch using careful planning and relentless debugging.

 Feel free to fork the code, use the hardware map, or even integrate your own AI/ML layer for gesture prediction.
 The world of robotics is yours to spider-crawl into! 🕷️🤖